xbanks/kirkshoop.github.io/_posts/2015-03-13-await-in-c++-a-series.markdown

 This looks similar to [Eric Niebler's](https://twitter.com/ericniebler) Range proposal ([GitHub](https://github.com/ericniebler/range-v3), [Blog](http://ericniebler.com/)), but these are async ranges.
 Not only are the types involved different, but also the for loop and the algorithms.
 Coordinating many Ranges from many threads over time has additional complexity and different algorithms.
 The [ReactiveExtentions](http://reactivex.io/languages.html) family of libraries provide a lot of algorithms useful for async Ranges.
 The [RxMarbles](http://rxmarbles.com/) site has live diagrams for many of the algorithms. [rxcpp](https://github.com/Reactive-Extensions/RxCpp) implements some of these algorithms in C++ without await and the series will produce adaptors that allow async Ranges and rxcpp Observables to be interchanged.

 ## Types in Time
+Time is what the await proposal introduces into the C++ language.
+This is a table of types that represent each combination of values and time.
  | Value | Sequence
 --------|----------|-------------
 past | `T` | `vector<T>`
 lazy | `[]() -> T { . . . }` | `generator<T>`
 later | `future<T>` | `async_generator<T>`

-* past - Once a value is available it is already constructed - its value was determined in the past.
+* past - A value has already been produced before the caller asks for it.
-* lazy -  A value is not produced until asked for by a function call.
+* lazy -  A value is produced when asked for by a caller.
-* later - When a value is produced it will call back with the value.
+* later - When a value is produced the caller is resumed.

+The three that I will explore in the context of await are `future<T>`, `generator<T>` and `async_generator<T>`

 ## Resources
 * [Gor Nishanov ](https://twitter.com/gornishanov) made a great presentation ([PDF](https://github.com/CppCon/CppCon2014/blob/master/Presentations/await%202.0%20-%20Stackless%20Resumable%20Functions/await%202.0%20-%20Stackless%20Resumable%20Functions%20-%20Gor%20Nishanov%20-%20CppCon%202014.pdf), [YouTube](https://www.youtube.com/watch?v=KUhSjfSbINE)) of the design, implementation and sample usage at [CPPCON 2014](http://cppcon.org/)
-* [Visual Studio 2015 Preview](https://www.visualstudio.com/en-us/news/vs2015-vs.aspx) implements the proposal (in these articles I am using CTP6).
+* [Visual Studio 2015 Preview](https://www.visualstudio.com/en-us/news/vs2015-vs.aspx) implements the await proposal (in these articles I am using CTP6).
 * [Visual Studio Team Blog Post](http://blogs.msdn.com/b/vcblog/archive/2014/11/12/resumable-functions-in-c.aspx) introducing the await implementation.
 * [Paolo Severini](https://paoloseverini.wordpress.com/2015/03/06/stackless-coroutines-with-vs2015/)  introducing await.